SATBA: An Invisible Backdoor Attack Based On Spatial Attention: METHOD

-In order to maintain the stealthiness of the backdoored image and minimize the feature loss of the clean image and its trigger, we employ an Extraction Model to recover the trigger pattern from the poisoned image obtained from the Injection Model.
-Finally, we can obtain the trigger image reconstructed from the poisoned image.
-Thus, this process can be expressed by the following equation:
+We aim to achieve invisible hiding of the trigger pattern in the clean image by optimizing an injection loss ${\mathcal{L}_{in}}$ between the clean and poisoned image.
+Formally, ${\mathcal{L}_{in}}$ can be defined as follows:

-where $E\left(\cdot\right)$ represents the extraction function and $\widehat{t_i}$ denotes the reconstructed trigger image.
-We design a trigger injection network based on U-Net architecture which utilizes skip connection to compensate for the loss of features during the injection process.
-The output of the Injection Model is adjusted to have the same dimensions as the clean image after up-sampling and down-sampling of the concatenated clean image and trigger image.
+\textbf{Extraction Network.} In order to maintain the stealthiness of the backdoored image and minimize the feature loss of trigger, we employ an extraction network to recover the trigger pattern from the poisoned image obtained from the injection network: